 Add olive oil to a medium-sized saucepan over medium heat, sauté bell pepper and onion about 5 minutes or until softened.
 Add garlic and sauté 1 minute more.
 Add the parsley and remove the pan from the heat.

-In a large bowl, combine bread crumbs and milk.
-Stir until crumbs have absorbed the milk.
-Stir in the egg, followed by half of the reserved vegetable mixture.
-Add in ground beef, chopped olives, orange zest, 1 1/2 tsp Kosher salt, pepper and cloves.
+In the large bowl, add bread crumbs and milk, and stir to combine.
+Stir in the egg.
+Then, add in ground beef, chopped olives, orange zest, 1 1/2 tsp Kosher salt, pepper, and cloves.
 Using your hands, mix until all of the ingredients are evenly incorporated.

 Roll about 2 tablespoons worth of the beef mixture into a ball and place them at least 1” apart on the baking sheets.
 Create a fairly deep well in the center of the meatball using your finger.
 Place an olive slice within the well of each meatball.
 Bake for 25 minutes.